 In a criminal case like State v.
-Perry, it's often the law that the Defense has no burden.
+Perry, it's usually the law that the Defense has no burden.
 If that is true, the Defense might argue "as the Defense, we bear no burden of proof....
 We didn't have to prove anything.
 The burden in this case rests squarely with the Prosecution."
 AMTA cases are full of statutes and case law designed just for this purpose.
-All of the information you need to explain the relevant law is contained in the case packet.
+All of the information you need to explain the relevant law is contained in the case packet or the Midlands Rules of Evidence.
 Importantly, though, it is not necessary to cite many specific cases or statutes by name.
 You should use the law to create your roadmap, but you don't have to use it so frequently that it becomes the entire closing.